 All self-paying students will be charged with a processing fee of € 75 for the application.
 We will inform you about the payment details when sending you the admission letter.

 Please note as well that we do NOT return any of the documents you have sent no matter if you receive an admission to the master's course or not.

 If you should have any questions concerning the application or the Master's course, please write an e-mail to Ms. Konstanze Loeke: em(at)uni-leipzig.de.

-The link for the 2017 online application will be uploaded one week prior to the opening of the 2017 admission.
+The link for the 2017 online application will be uploaded some days prior to the opening of the 2017 admission.